KevorkSulahian/ML_journey/README.md

-## Completed reads that I recommend
+## Completed stuff that I recommend
 - [Reward Hacking](https://lilianweng.github.io/posts/2024-11-28-reward-hacking/) what could go wrong in RLHF
 - [LLM tuning and alignment series by HF](https://argilla.io/blog/mantisnlp-rlhf-part-8/) Explains different techniques
 - [What We’ve Learned From A Year of Building with LLMs](https://applied-llms.org/) Guide to building llms from exp